TUDelft-MUDE/2024-files/README.md

 There are also several ways to view the files without cloning the repository, using a conventional web browser:

-1. GitLab/GitHub will automatically render Jupyter notebooks; however, note that the assignments use a number of Markdown and HTML formats that were meant for viewing on VS Code or Jupyter Lab, and may not render correctly in a web browser.
+1. When browsing the files on GitLab/GitHub Jupyter notebooks will be automatically rendered; however, note that the assignments use a number of Markdown and HTML formats that were meant for viewing on VS Code or Jupyter Lab, and may not render correctly in a web browser.
+Remember that the source code is available in the `content/` directory, and rendered files are in `src/`, in particular `src/students/` (`src/teachers/` was used to store solution prior to release to students, and does not contain files like lecture slides or exams).
 2. The original "Files Page" shared with students during the 2024-25 academic year is available at [mude.citg.tudelft.nl/files/2024](https://mude.citg.tudelft.nl/files/2024) (though it may not be maintained indefinitely).
 3. A GitHub Pages site may be set up to view the files in a similar way to the original Files Page _(this is not yet implemented)._